-When being evaluated for PMS by your doctor, he or she will ask you questions directly related to the symptoms, They may ask which symptoms are occuring, their severity, when they begin and for how long they persist.
+When being evaluated for PMS by your doctor, he or she will ask you questions directly related to the symptoms, They may ask which symptoms are occurring, their severity, when they begin, and for how long they persist.
 If your doctor suspects that you do have PMS, he or she will recommend the treatment to manage your symptoms.

 Many other problems that are NOT related to PMS share some of the same symptoms.
 Oftentimes women who think they have PMS may in reality have other medical problems.
 Some commonly mistaken problems include:

 - Depression/Anxiety Disorders: Both PMS and depression/anxiety disorders share many of the same symptoms, such as sadness, mood swings, appetite changes, and social withdrawal.
 However, unlike PMS, these other disorders do not have times when there are no symptoms.
 These disorders are mistaken for PMS because their symptoms increase even more during the menstrual cycle.
 It is also possible to have both PMS and depression/anxiety concurrently.

 - Dysmenorrhea: Dysmenorrhea is the condition of having severe menstrual cramps on or near the first day of a period.
 Unlike PMS, pain is the primary symptom, and begins on the day of your period, whereas PMS is more emotional and starts before your period begins.